Intergalaxen/11ty-blog-site/src/blog/2021-10-03-asking-better-questions.md

 By value I think the key is laying within a shared intrested between peers.
 My music for examle have a greater value for me because because the lyrics touches me on a deep level and I produce the music to lift that I meaning that I want to convey.
 For someone hwo's just interested in making money out of the song the value changes.
 The value for me is still the same but what if I want others to be able to hear that song I will need to compromise this value to the value to a sum of money that someone have valued the song to be woth in the context of how well it would sell on the market.

 Then about trust.
 I can only understand trust fully whan I first know what it means to lie.
-When someone